eradiate/eradiate/docs/rst/user_guide/basic_concepts.rst

 computation and yields the results.

-Eradiate's higher-level components are designed as abstractions of its kernel and most users do not have to manipulate by themselves.
+Eradiate's higher-level components are designed as abstractions of its kernel and most users do not have to manipulate it by themselves.

 Scene elements
 --------------